vcwild/tooth-growth/README.md

 ### Hypothesis Conclusion

-We can confirm with a 95% confidence interval that the supplement dosage rate interferes with tooth growth.
+We can confirm with a 95% confidence interval that, for the true population distribution, the supplement dosage interferes with tooth growth.

 We can visualize this statement as the plot shows: